Radoslav Vasilev

-Radoslav Vasilev (Радослав Василев; born 12 October 1990) is a Bulgarian former professional footballer.
+Radoslav Vasilev (Радослав Василев; born 12 October 1990) is a Bulgarian former professional footballer, who currently plays for Kostenets.

 Vasilev began his career as a youth player for Slavia Sofia.
 In 2007, he moved to England, joining Reading.
 Vasilev spent two and a half years in the club's academy, but did not make any appearances for the first team.
 After leaving Reading at the end of the 2009–10 season, he re-joined Slavia.
 He spent six season with the club, but left in 2016 following a long absence due to injury.
 Vasilev signed for Septemvri Sofia in December 2016, then joined newly promoted Cypriot First Division club Alki Oroklini in June 2017, before joining Cherno More Varna in February 2018.

 On 8 June 2015, Vasilev made his senior international debut for Bulgaria in a 4–0 friendly loss against Turkey.

 Career

 Early career

 Vasilev began his career with Slavia Sofia, where he played until he was 17.

 On 12 December 2007, Vasilev joined Reading for an undisclosed fee, after a successful trial period with the club.
 Reading's Academy Recruitment officer, Steve Shorey (father of Nicky Shorey) explained his reasons for signing Vasilev: "He's different from what we've got at the same age.
 He's not just about brawn and pace, he's got football intelligence.
 He's a lovely size, around 6 ft 2 in, can use both feet."

 Vasilev was released from Reading at the beginning of May 2010, alongside midfielders Mitchell Bryant and Oliver Bozanic.